MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

     - [Simple Peripheral Bus (SPB) Driver Design Guide]
     - [SPB driver programming reference]

 - Familiarize yourself with Windows Driver Foundation (WDF).
 Recommended reading: [Developing Drivers with Windows Driver Foundation]( https://go.microsoft.com/fwlink/p/?LinkId=691676), written by Penny Orwick and Guy Smith.

 ## Behavior of the UcmTcpci class extension

  -  As part of state machine execution, UcmTcpciCx sends IOCTL requests to the port controller.
 For example, in PD messaging, it sends an IOCTL_UCMTCPCI_PORT_CONTROLLER_SET_TRANSMIT_BUFFER  request to set the transmit buffer.
 That request (TRANSMIT_BUFFER) is handed off to the client driver.
 The driver then sets the transmit buffer with the details provided by the class extension.

 - UcmTcpciCx implements policies about power contracts, data roles, and so on.

 ## Expected behavior of the client driver

 The client driver to the UcmTcpciCx is expected to:

 - Be the power policy owner.
 UcmTcpciCx does not participate in power management of the port controller.

 - Translate requests, received from UcmTcpciCx, into a hardware read or write commands.
 The commands must be asynchronous because DPM cannot block waiting for a hardware transfer to complete.

 - Provide a framework queue object that contains framework request objects.
 For each request that the UcmTcpci class extension wants to send to the client driver, the extension adds a request object in the driver's queue object.
 When the driver is finished processing the request, it calls WdfRequestComplete.
-It is the client driver’s responsibility to complete requests in a timely manner.
+It is the client driver's responsibility to complete requests in a timely manner.

 - Discover and report the capabilities of the port controller.
 Those capabilities include information such as the roles the port controller can operate in (such as Source-only, Sink-only, DRP).
 However, there are other capabilities of the connector (see the Note about Capability Store) and of the system as a whole, that the DPM is required to know in order to properly implement the USB Type-C and PD policy.
 For instance, the DPM needs to know the source capabilities of the system/connector to advertise it to the port partner.

     **Note    Capability Store**